msberends/AMR/README.md

 ## Why this package?
 This R package was intended to make microbial epidemiology easier.
 Most functions contain extensive help pages to get started.

-With `AMR` you can:
+This `AMR` package basically does four important things:

+1. It **cleanses existing data**, by transforming it to reproducible and profound *classes*, making the most efficient use of R. These function all use artificial intelligence to get expected results:

+   * Use `as.bactid` to get an ID of a microorganism.
+It takes almost any text as input that looks like the name or code of a microorganism like "E. coli", "esco" and "esccol".
+Moreover, it can group all coagulase negative and positive *Staphylococci*, and can transform *Streptococci* into Lancefield groups.
+This package has a database of ~2500 different (potential) human pathogenic microorganisms.
+   * Use `as.rsi` to transform values to valid antimicrobial results.
+It produces just S, I or R based on your input and warns about invalid values.
+Even values like "<=0.002; S" (combined MIC/RSI) will result in "S".
+   * Use `as.mic` to cleanse your MIC values.
+It produces a so-called factor (in SPSS calls this *ordinal*) with valid MIC values as levels.
+A value like "<=0.002; S" (combined MIC/RSI) will result in "<=0.002".
+   * Use `as.atc` to get the ATC code of an antibiotic as defined by the WHO.
+This package contains a database with most LIS codes, official names, DDDs and even trade names of antibiotics.
+For example, the values "Furabid", "Furadantine", "nitro" will return the ATC code of Nitrofurantoine.

+2. It **enhances existing data** and **adds new data** from data sets included in this package.

+   * Use `EUCAST_rules` to apply [EUCAST expert rules to isolates](http://www.eucast.org/expert_rules_and_intrinsic_resistance/).
+   * Use `MDRO` (abbreviation of Multi Drug Resistant Organisms) to check your isolates for exceptional resistance with country-specific guidelines with or EUCAST rules.
+Currently, national guidelines for Germany and the Netherlands are supported.
+   * Data set `microorganisms` contains the family, genus, species, subspecies, colloqual name and Gram stain of almost 2500 microorganisms.
+This enables e.g. resistance analysis of different antibiotics per Gram stain.
+   * Data set `antibiotics` contains the ATC code, LIS codes, official name, trivial name, trade name and DDD of both oral and parenteral administration.
+   * Use `first_isolate` to identify the first isolates of every patient [using guidelines from the CLSI](https://clsi.org/standards/products/microbiology/documents/m39/) (Clinical and Laboratory Standards Institute).      * You can also identify first *weighted* isolates of every patient, an adjusted version of the CLSI guideline.
+This takes into account key antibiotics of every strain and compares them.

+3. It **analyses the data** with convenient functions that use well-known methods.

    * Calculate the resistance (and even co-resistance) of microbial isolates with the `portion_R`, `portion_IR`, `portion_I`, `portion_SI` and `portion_S` functions, that can also be used with the `dplyr` package (e.g. in conjunction with `summarise`)
    * Plot AMR results with `geom_rsi`, a function made for the `ggplot2` package
    * Predict antimicrobial resistance for the nextcoming years using logistic regression models with the `resistance_predict` function
-* Apply [EUCAST rules to isolates](http://www.eucast.org/expert_rules_and_intrinsic_resistance/) with the `EUCAST_rules` function
-* Identify first isolates of every patient [using guidelines from the CLSI](https://clsi.org/standards/products/microbiology/documents/m39/) (Clinical and Laboratory Standards Institute) with the `first_isolate` function
-  * You can also identify first *weighted* isolates of every patient, an adjusted version of the CLSI guideline.
-This takes into account key antibiotics of every strain and compares them.
-The following 12 antibiotics will be used as key antibiotics at default:
-    * Universal: amoxicillin, amoxicillin/clavlanic acid, cefuroxime, piperacillin/tazobactam, ciprofloxacin,  trimethoprim/sulfamethoxazole
-    * Specific for Gram-positives: vancomycin, teicoplanin, tetracycline, erythromycin, oxacillin, rifampicin
-    * Specific for Gram-negatives: gentamicin, tobramycin, colistin, cefotaxime, ceftazidime, meropenem
-* Categorise *Staphylococci* into Coagulase Negative *Staphylococci* (CoNS) and Coagulase Positve *Staphylococci* (CoPS) according to [Karsten Becker *et al.*](https://www.ncbi.nlm.nih.gov/pmc/articles/pmid/25278577/)
-* Categorise *Streptococci* into Lancefield groups
-* Get antimicrobial ATC properties from the WHO Collaborating Centre for Drug Statistics Methodology ([WHOCC](https://www.whocc.no/atc_ddd_methodology/who_collaborating_centre/)), to be able to:
-  * Translate antibiotic codes (like *AMOX*), official names (like *amoxicillin*) and even trade names (like *Amoxil* or *Trimox*) to an [ATC code](https://www.whocc.no/atc_ddd_index/?code=J01CA04&showdescription=no) (like *J01CA04*) and vice versa with the `abname` function
-  * Get the latest antibiotic properties like hierarchic groups and [defined daily dose](https://en.wikipedia.org/wiki/Defined_daily_dose) (DDD) with units and administration form from the WHOCC website with the `atc_property` function
-* Conduct descriptive statistics: calculate kurtosis, skewness and create frequency tables
+   * Conduct descriptive statistics to enhance base R: calculate kurtosis, skewness and create frequency tables

-And it contains:
-* A recent data set with ~2500 human pathogenic microorganisms, including family, genus, species, gram stain and aerobic/anaerobic
-* A recent data set with all antibiotics as defined by the [WHOCC](https://www.whocc.no/atc_ddd_methodology/who_collaborating_centre/), including ATC code, official name and DDD's
-* An example data set `septic_patients`, consisting of 2000 blood culture isolates from anonymised septic patients between 2001 and 2017.
+4. It **teaches the user** how to use all the above actions, by showing many examples in the help pages.
+The package contains an example data set called `septic_patients`.
+This data set, consisting of 2000 blood culture isolates from anonymised septic patients between 2001 and 2017 in the Northern Netherlands, is real and genuine data.

-With the `MDRO` function (abbreviation of Multi Drug Resistant Organisms), you can check your isolates for exceptional resistance with country-specific guidelines or EUCAST rules.
-Currently guidelines for Germany and the Netherlands are supported.
-Please suggest addition of your own country here: [https://github.com/msberends/AMR/issues/new](https://github.com/msberends/AMR/issues/new?title=New%20guideline%20for%20MDRO&body=%3C--%20Please%20add%20your%20country%20code,%20guideline%20name,%20version%20and%20source%20below%20and%20remove%20this%20line--%3E).

-**Read all changes and new functions in [NEWS.md](NEWS.md).**

 ## How to get it?
 All versions of this package [are published on CRAN](http://cran.r-project.org/package=AMR), the official R network with a peer-reviewed submission process.